 The reason to share this is having more than one account is always against the rule of Elance and Upwork terms.

 As a freelancer, If you wish to hire someone, add a client account under the same login and don’t try to get a separate account.

-Once your account is suspended, it is gone forever and there is very little that can be done.
+Once your account is suspended, it is gone forever.
+There is very little one can do now.
 Still, the consensus is, there is a 1% chance of chance of account getting restored.
 Take that chance and confess what you did was wrong but were unaware.

 As long as you are not trying to manipulate the system and are doing things ethically correct it should be all fine.

 Still do not overly rely on only one site.
-I have been relying heavily on Upwork but will start building my profile on other freelancing site.
+I have been relying heavily on Upwork but will start building my profile on other freelancing sites.

 Readers who read this article also read …